department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/Short form usability-April 2022/conversation-guide.md

-# Conversation Guide: VSA 10-10 Team, Usability research of shortened form based on disability rating for the 10-10EZ, June 2022
+# Conversation Guide: 10-10 applications team, Usability research of shortened form based on disability rating for the 10-10EZ, June 2022

 ## Moderator Logistics